 - The Payment Card Industry Data Security Standard (PCI DSS) which applies to companies who accept credit card payments, and

 - The Family Educational Rights and Privacy Act (FERPA) legislation that protects the privacy of students by ensuring their education records are protected.

+California passed a digital privacy law, the California Consumer Privacy Act (CCPA).
+When compared to the GDPR, the CCPA takes a broader approach on what it constitutes as sensitive data.
 This privacy law will provide consumers with the right to know what information companies might be collecting about them and why, and will require companies to remove and dispose of that data per consumer request.
-This new legislation is expected to go into effect in January of 2020.
+This new legislation went into effect Jan.
+1, 2020.

-Australia has an Australian Privacy Act that requires individuals be notified if their personal information was involved in a data breach.
-Last February 2018, the Australian government established a privacy amendment titled the Notifiable Data Breaches Act 2017.
+Australia has the Australian Privacy Act that requires individuals be notified if their personal information was involved in a data breach.
+In February 2018, the Australian government established a privacy amendment titled the Notifiable Data Breaches Act 2017.
 This scheme affects those under the Australian Privacy Act and requires them to take steps to secure certain categories of personal information.